MM-IT-SOFT-LTD/standared/standards/Laravel.md

 - Always follow **psr-4** autoloading standard while creating new class
 - Never add or commit **user uploeded media**, but add the folder in VCS in order to create symlink by putting a file ( like .gitignore )
+- Never server unminified 3rd party stylesheet or javascript file direcly from public folder.
+  Always try to copile your assets by laravel mix in order to optimize assets properly.